Soul-Da-Sythe/ProperPropertyProgression/README.md

 ---

-Look out for future quality mods, might be a little slow as I'm out of good ideas.
+Look out for future quality mods, might be a little slow as I have too many good ideas. (thanks pooderman!)

 ---